kd9rca/foxhunttx/README.md

 This was based off code and ideas from VE6BTC and WT4Y and Byonics' microfox line.
 First got the idea from youtube video: https://www.youtube.com/watch?v=e4b0fNvXA10

+The DTMF library I used is included in the folder.

 I'll add a schematic soon, but the neccasary info is commented in the sketch.
 I'll also try to make a demo video.
 Stay tuned.